appsody/website/content/docs/using-appsody/initializing-project.md

 swift            	0.1.0   Swift runtime
 ```

-Then, run `appsody init <stack>` for the stack of your choice.
-This will download the default project template for the stack and initialize Appsody for your local development.
+When you have chosen your stack, run `appsody init <stack>` for the stack of your choice.
+This command downloads the default project template for the stack and initializes Appsody for local development.

 Now you have a fully functional Appsody project.
-See the [Local Development](/docs/using-appsody/local-development.md) document for more details on running the project.
+For more details on running the project, see [Local Development](/docs/using-appsody/local-development.md).

-## Existing Project to Appsody
+## Configuring an existing project

-You can configure an existing project to use Appsody, however you may have to manually adjust the project structure.
+You can configure an existing project to use Appsody, which typically involves adjusting the project structure.

 First, choose a stack that closely resembles your existing project.
-Use `appsody list` to view the available stacks, and review their documentation at <https://github.com/appsody/stacks/tree/master/incubator>.
+Use `appsody list` to view the available stacks, and review the [documentation](https://github.com/appsody/stacks/tree/master/incubator) for the appropriate stack.

-Next, from the project directory, run `appsody init <stack> --no-template` to initialize Appsody on the existing project.
+Next, from your project directory, run `appsody init <stack> --no-template` to initialize Appsody without using a template on the existing project.

-Now you will likely need to update the structure of your project so the stack can find and run your code.
-Each stack has a different structure, so you will need to study your chosen stack's documentation and project template for guidance.
+You might need to update the structure of your project so that the stack can find and run your code.
+Because each stack has a different structure, refer to the documentation for your stack and review the project template for guidance.

-Once the project structure is updated, you should try `appsody run` to verify it is working.
-See more about running an Appsody project in the [Local Development](/docs/using-appsody/local-development.md) document.
+When you have updated the project structure, start the development container to verify that it is working with `appsody run`.
+For more details on running the project, see [Local Development](/docs/using-appsody/local-development.md).